tireddy2/jose-hybrid-encrypt/draft-ra-cose-hybrid-encrypt.md

 ## Example Hybrid Key Agreement Computation

-   This example uses secp256r1_kyber512 Key Agreement and the KEM Combiner to derive the CEK in the manner described in {{kem-combiner}}.
-In this example, the secp256r1_kyber512 Direct Key Agreement mode ("alg" value "secp256r1_kyber512") is used to produce an agreed-upon key for AES GCM with a 128-bit key ("enc" value "A128GCM").
+   This example uses PQC KEM kyber512 and ECDH-ES Key Agreement with the P-256 curve.
+   The KEM Combiner is used to derive the CEK in the manner described in {{kem-combiner}}.
+   In this example, the PQKEM_ECDH-ES Direct Key Agreement mode ("alg" value "PQKEM_ECDH-ES") is used to produce an agreed-upon key for AES GCM with a 128-bit key ("enc" value "A128GCM").

    In this example, a producer Alice is encrypting content to a consumer Bob.
 The producer (Alice) generates an ephemeral key for the key agreement computation.
-Alice's ephemeral key (in JWK format) used for the key agreement computation in this example (including the private part) is:
+Alice's ephemeral key is used for the key agreement computation in this example (including the private part) is:

-     {"kty":"EC",
+     {"kty":"OKP",
       "crv":"P-256",
       "x":"alice_eph_public_key_x",
       "y":"alice_eph_public_key_y",
       "d":"alice_eph_private_key"
      }

-   The consumer's (Bob's) key (in JWK format) used for the key agreement computation in this example (including the private part) is:
+   The consumer's (Bob's) key used for the key agreement computation in this example (including the private part) is:

-     {"kty":"HYBRID",
+     {"kty":"OKP",
       "kem": "kyber512",
       "kem-pk":"bob_kyber_public_key",
       "kem-sk":"bob_kyber_private_key"